nathan-osman/rtp-snapserver/README.md

 ## rtp-snapserver

 This handy Docker container accepts an OPUS audio stream via RTP and uses an embedded Snapcast server to stream the audio to connected clients.
+The container also includes [Snapweb](https://github.com/badaix/snapweb).

 ### Usage